 Vice President, General Manager,

-Over the past 19 years in the CFL (two years with Saskatchewan, two with Baltimore, and 15 with Montreal), all of his teams have made it into the playoffs every year, appearing in 15 division championships and 10 Grey Cups, winning four championships.
-Under Popp, the Als have reached the East Division Championship in every season except 2001 and 2007, and have been to eight Grey Cups, 2000, 2002, 2003, 2005, 2006 (as head coach), 2008, 2009 and 2010 winning in ’02, ’09 and ‘10.
+Over the past 21 years in the CFL (two years with the Saskatchewan Roughriders, two with Baltimore Stallions, and 17 with the Montreal Alouettes), his teams have appeared in the playoffs every year, appearing in 16 division championships and in 10 Grey Cups, winning four championships.
+Under Popp, the Als have reached the East Division Championship in every season except 2001, 2007, and 2011.
+Montreal have also made Grey Cup appearances in 2000, 2002, 2003, 2005, 2006 (as head coach), 2008, 2009 and 2010 winning in 2002, 2009 and in 2010.

 |The Alouettes under Jim Popp|